Generic Name: sevelamer (se-VEL-a-mer)

 - Sevelamer may bind with other medicines, reducing the amount your body can absorb and use.
-If you are taking other medicines, your doctor may want you to take them 1 hour before or 3 hours after taking sevelamer.
-Contact your doctor if you have questions about when to take your dose.
+If you are taking other medicines, check with your doctor or pharmacist to see if you need to take them at some other time than sevelamer.

 - Continue to take sevelamer even if you feel well.
 Do not miss any doses.

 - If you miss a dose of sevelamer, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use sevelamer.

 - Sevelamer may reduce certain vitamins in your body.
 Check with your doctor about whether or not you should take a vitamin supplement while you take sevelamer.

 - Follow the diet program given to you by your health care provider.